- Dog Friendly

 Peering through the trees within the sprawling wooded grounds overlooking the Dee Valley, Palé Hall Hotel near Bala stands against the mountainous backdrop of Snowdonia National Park.
 Following a multi-million pound refurbishment, this has become one of the most magnificent country house hotels in Wales.
 Sympathetically restored to enhance original features such as period fireplaces and the most ornate ceilings, this labour of love has been one of the biggest successes of the hotel industry in recent years.

-There is something so different and magical about this historic house that makes it stand out from other Snowdonia hotels.
-Not only does the setting tug on your heart strings, inside it has such a special atmosphere that makes you instantly feel at home.
+There is something so different and magical about this country house hotel in Wales that makes it stand out from other Snowdonia hotels.
+Not only does the setting tug on your heartstrings, inside it has such a special atmosphere that makes you instantly feel at home.

 Palé Hall is one of the finest 5 Star hotels in Wales and has played host to notable figures throughout its lifetime, including Queen Victoria and Sir Winston Churchill.